 Uses and Disclosures of Your PHI That Require Your Written Authorization

-We are required to obtain your written authorization to use or disclose your PHI, with few exceptions, for the following reasons:
+We are required to obtain your written authorization to use or disclose your PHI, with limited exceptions, for the following reasons:

-- Sale of PHI.
-We will request your written approval before we make any disclosure that is deemed a sale of your PHI.
-A sale of your PHI means we are getting paid for disclosing the PHI in this manner.
+- Sale of PHI - We will request your written authorization before we make any disclosure that is deemed a sale of your PHI, meaning that we are receiving compensation for disclosing the PHI in this manner.

-- Marketing.
-We will request your written approval to use or disclose your PHI for marketing purposed with limited exceptions.
-For examples, when we have face-to-face marketing communications with you.
-Or, when we give promotional gifts of nominal value.
+- Marketing - We will request your written authorization to use or disclose your PHI for marketing purposes with limited exceptions, such as when we have face-to-face marketing communications with you or when we provide promotional gifts of nominal value.

-- Psychotherapy Notes.
-We will request your written approval to use or disclose any of you psychotherapy notes that we may have on file with limited exception.
-For example, for certain treatment, payment or healthcare operation functions.
+- Psychotherapy Notes - We will request your written authorization to use or disclose any of your psychotherapy notes that we may have on file with limited exception, such as for certain treatment, payment or healthcare operation functions.

-- Right to Access and Received Copy of your PHI.
-You have the right, with limited exceptions, to look at or get copies of your PHI contained in a designated record set.
-You may ask that we give copies in a format other than photocopies.
-We will use the format you ask for unless we cannot practicably do so.
-You must ask in writing to get access to your PHI.
-If we deny your request, we will give you a written explanation.
-We will tell you if the reasons for the denial can be reviewed.
-We will also let you know how to ask for a review or if the denial cannot be reviewed.
+- Right to Access and Received Copy of your PHI - You have the right, with limited exceptions, to look at or get copies of your PHI contained in a designated record set.
+You may request that we provide copies in a format other than photocopies.
+We will use the format you request unless we cannot practicably do so.
+You must make a request in writing to obtain access to your PHI.
+If we deny your request, we will provide you a written explanation and will tell you if the reasons for the denial can be reviewed and how to ask for such a review or if the denial cannot be reviewed.

-- Right to Receive an Accounting of Disclosures.
-You have the right to get a list of times within the last 6 year period in which we or our business associates disclosed your PHI.
-This does not apply to disclosure for purposes of treatment, payment, healthcare operations, or disclosures you authorized and certain other activities.
-If you ask for this more than once in a 12-month period, we may charge you a reasonable, cost-based fee for responding to these additional requests.
-We will give you more information on our fees at the time of your request.
+- Right to Receive an Accounting of Disclosures - You have the right to receive a list of instances within the last 6 years period in which we or our business associates disclosed your PHI.
+This does not apply to disclosure for purposes of treatment, payment, health care operations, or disclosures you authorized and certain other activities.
+If you request this accounting more than once in a 12-month period, we may charge you a reasonable, cost-based fee for responding to these additional requests.
+We will provide you with more information on our fees at the time of your request.

-- Right to File a Complaint.
-If you feel your privacy rights have been violated or that we have violated our own privacy practices, you can file a complaint with us.
-You can also do this by phone.
-Use the contact information at the end of this Notice.
-You can also submit a written complaint to the U.S. Department of Health and Human Services (HHS).
-See the contact information on the HHS website at www.hhs.gov/ocr.
-If you request, we will provide you with the address to file a written complaint with HHS.
+- Right to File a Complaint - If you feel your privacy rights have been violated or that we have violated our own privacy practices, you can file a complaint with us in writing or by phone using the contact information at the end of this Notice.
+You can also file a complaint with the Secretary of the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
+20201 or calling 1-800-368-1019, (TTY: 1-866-788-4989) or visiting the Office for Civil Rights website.
 WE WILL NOT TAKE ANY ACTION AGAINST YOU FOR FILING A COMPLAINT.

-- Right to Receive a Copy of this Notice.
-You may ask for a copy of our Notice at any time.
-Use the contact information listed at the end of the Notice.
-If you get this Notice on our website or by email, you can request a paper copy of the Notice.
+- Right to Receive a Copy of this Notice - You may request a copy of our Notice at any time by using the contact information list at the end of the Notice.
+If you receive this Notice on our web site or by electronic mail (e-mail), you are also entitled to request a paper copy of the Notice.